AdrianLxM/AAPSv2draft/docs/EN/Before-you-start/Algorithm.md

 This is based on an article by Katie DiSimone - you can find the orginal [here](https://loopkit.github.io/loopdocs/operation/algorithm/overview/)

-The reference documentation for the OpenAPS algorithm can be found [here](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html)
+The reference documentation for the OpenAPS algorithm can be found [here](https://openaps.org/reference-design/)

 ## Overview

-Loop’s algorithm for adjusting insulin delivery is oriented around making a glucose prediction.
+AndroidAPS’s algorithm for adjusting insulin delivery is oriented around making a glucose prediction.
 Every five minutes, triggered by new BG data, it generates a new prediction.
 Both bolus recommendations and temporary basal rates are set based on this prediction.

 ## Terminology
-This graph and legend illustrates terms commonly used in discussing Loop's algorithm, and shows them in the context of historical and forecasted BG in a style similar to the status screen of Loop.
+This graph and legend illustrates terms commonly used in discussing the algorithm, and shows them in the context of historical and forecast BG in a style similar to the overview screen of AndroidAPS.

 ![Terms](../images/terms_graph.png)

 Fig. 1 Chart illustrating terms

 #### Duration of Insulin Action (DIA)
-A configuration value that provides an estimate of how long insulin stays active after delivery.
+A configurated value that provides an estimate of how long insulin stays active after delivery.
 #### Correction Range
 This is the low and high BG values that Loop will attempt to keep you between.
 #### Predicted Glucose